bsungwoo/spSeudoMap/README.md

 ## R wrap function for spSeudoMap (spSeudoMap::pred_cellf_spSeudoMap)
     devtools::install_github("bsungwoo/spSeudoMap", force = T)
+    library(spSeudoMap)
+    help(pred_cellf_spSeudoMap) # Explanation for the parameters and short examples

   ### Installation of virtual or conda environment
   Linux distributions: The environment will be automatically installed by running the function
-  Windows: Install conda environment first and then run the function with env.select = 'conda'
+  Windows: Install conda environment first and then run the function with env.select = 'conda' and python.install=F

   ### Additional parameters
   **(1) outdir:** the directory to save output files (models and results) (default = '.')